KAAY

 KAAY (1090 AM) is a commercial radio station in Little Rock, Arkansas, owned by Cumulus Media.
 It airs a Christian radio format of instruction and preaching, with most of the schedule made up of brokered programming featuring local and national religious leaders, including Charles Stanley, Jim Daly, John F. MacArthur, and Albert Pendarvis.
 Overnight, automated contemporary Christian music is heard.
 The station's studios are located in West Little Rock, and the transmitter is located off McDonald Road in Wrightsville.
 KAAY is Arkansas's primary entry point station for the Emergency Alert System.

 History

 Early years in Hot Springs

 KAAY first signed on as KTHS on December 20, 1924, in Hot Springs, Arkansas.
 It operated on 600, 780, 800 and 1040 kilocycles at different times in its early days.
-By the 1930s, it moved to its current dial position at 1090 kHz, and was powered at 10,000 watts in the daytime, allowing it to be easily heard in the larger capital city of Little Rock, about 50 miles to the northeast.
+By the 1930s, it moved to its current frequency of 1090 kHz, with 10,000 watts in the daytime, allowing it to be easily heard in the larger capital city of Little Rock, about 50 miles to the northeast.
 KTHS was an affiliate of the NBC Blue Network, continuing with the affiliation when the network was renamed ABC in 1945.

 KTHS was the founding station for the Lum and Abner Show in 1932.